 B. Application and Interview Deadlines

 Applicants for the Neuropsychology emphasis area have a deadline of January 1 and are required to participate in the APPCN match process.
-All other applications and supporting materials, transcripts, and letters of reference must be submitted by January 15th.
+All other applications and supporting materials, transcripts, and letters of reference must be submitted by January 1 and use the on-line application process provided through APPIC (APPAS CAS).
 Interviews with the Director of Psychology and Training, current residents, and members of the training committee will be arranged by invitation after a review of all application materials is completed.
-Interviews will be arranged between the end of January and mid February.
+Interviews will be arranged between mid-January and mid-February.
 Inquiries regarding your application can be made by calling (860) 545-7167.

-Notification of acceptance will follow guidelines suggested by APPIC for this year’s Residency process, with training offers being made by end of February.
+Notification of acceptance will follow guidelines suggested by APPIC for this year’s Residency process.

 Applicants must use the application form